 FAQs for Health Plans

-If I change medical options from the Blue Shield PPO to the Blue Shield PPO+ HSA will my deductible start over for 2017?
+If I change medical options from the Blue Shield PPO+ to the Aetna POS + HSA will my deductible start over for 2018?

-No, Blue Shield will honor the deductible and out-of-pocket maximum satisfied under the PPO if you enroll in the PPO+ HSA.
+No, Aenta will honor the deductible and in-network out-of-pocket maximum satisfied under the Blue Shield PPO from 01/01/18 to 05/31/18 if you enroll in the POS + HSA.

 If the deductible or a portion of it is met in the last quarter of the year will those expenses apply toward the following year’s deductible?